-VIKING - 38: BALDUR'S DREAM, The Young God's Death Brings On The Dawn of Ragnaroek
+Viking - 38: Baldur's Dream - the Young God's Death Hastens the Dawn of Ragnaroek

 "Wise enough, a man should be, not too crafty or clever.
 A man's wyrd should be kept well hidden, to foster well-being".

 "Gather around -

 Good folk seat yourselves close around me here near the hearth, so that you can hear me well.
 I shall not speak loudly, because you never know who might be listening.
 The dark elves may be afoot.
 It is that time of the year again, long nights, short days.
 The evil ones roam without, looking for some forlorn soul to steal.
 Hel may be close, eager for followers into the afterlife in her grim, grey, ghastly halls of Niflhjem - the realm of mists where none leaves, save by her say.
 Listen closely and keep a drink with you, the thirst might come upon you...
 You never know'.

 Baldur moaned, twisted and writhed in his bed.
 He tried hard to flee the dark ones, the ugly shapes in the gloom.
 He breathed hard, panted, moaned once more.
 It was then that he awoke in the darkness of his room.
 The hanging, long cloths that hid the doorway seemed to give shelter to the unseen ones.
 Light and shadows moved beyond the hangings and for some time he wondered what he was looking at.
 Then he realised it must be dawn and the household thralls were about, seeing to their daily tasks.